-All Independent Students must establish required legal ties to California through acquisition of one or more items of Required Governmental Evidence of Intent by the relevant deadlines.
+All Independent Students must establish required legal ties to California through acquisition of one or more items as applicable from Required Governmental Evidence by the relevant deadlines, to include at minimum the State of California Driver License or Identification Card.
 Any and all ties to the past place of residence must have been severed at least one year prior to the Residence Determination Date (RDD) for the relevant term.
 Specific RDDs are listed in "Academic Year Deadlines To Acquire Governmental Intent".